esanzglez/potencial_work/README.md

 # potencial_work

-Repository fro varios piece of work
+Repository for varios piece of work